United We Stand: What More Can I Give: Performances

 The concert was a half-day-long spectacle beginning in the early afternoon and lasting well into the night.
-Performers ranged from music icons including Mariah Carey, James Brown, Al Green, Carole King, Rod Stewart, Bette Midler, America, and Huey Lewis to starting stars of that time including Destiny's Child, P. Diddy, the Goo Goo Dolls, Train, Backstreet Boys, Usher, Pink, and NSYNC.
+Performers ranged from music icons including Mariah Carey, James Brown, Al Green, Carole King, Rod Stewart, Bette Midler, America, and Huey Lewis to newer stars of that time including Destiny's Child, P. Diddy, the Goo Goo Dolls, Train, Backstreet Boys, Usher, Pink, and NSYNC.
 Each performer did a brief set usually amounting to about five songs apiece.

 In order, the performances were: Backstreet Boys, Krystal Harris, Huey Lewis and the News, James Brown, Billy Gilman, O-Town, Usher, Christina Milian, Carole King, Al Green, Pink, Bette Midler, CeCe Peniston, Aerosmith, America, P. Diddy with Faith Evans, NSYNC, Janet Jackson, Destiny's Child, Rod Stewart, Goo Goo Dolls, Train, Mariah Carey, Britney Spears, and Michael Jackson, who performed "Man in the Mirror".
 Then everyone joined, including MC Hammer and Mýa, for closing the show by performing "What More Can I Give".

 Notable appearances were given by Aerosmith, who performed at the festival as well as a scheduled concert in Indianapolis on the same night, while Backstreet Boys, Destiny's Child, and the Goo Goo Dolls had performed the previous night at the Concert for New York City.